-The world we live in today comprises more and more cities growing either upwards or outwards, encroaching on the natural environment.
-This creates ethical issues regarding man made practises on how we treat nature and more specifically, jungles or dense forestry.
-The term Responsible Travel has become a trend throughout the media, with it comprising social responsibilities within communities and sustainable/eco-friendly practises.
+The world we live in today comprises more and more cities, encroaching on the natural environment as they grow ever upwards and outwards.
+This creates ethical issues regarding man-made practices, how we treat nature and more specifically, jungles or dense forestry.
+The term ‘sustainable tourism‘ has become an increasing trend, comprising social responsibilities within communities and eco-friendly practices.

 Jungles aren’t just lush areas of land filled with every green you can imagine on a painter’s pallet.
-They’re filled with abundant wildlife from the very small to the large, from under the ground, to the top of the tallest trees on the planet.
+They’re filled with abundant wildlife big and small, from under the ground, to the top of the tallest trees on the planet.
 Welcome to the jungle!
-Some of the world’s famous and renowned naturalists, zoologists, adventurers and leading academic professors can be found in dense jungles collecting and gathering data on the natural environment.
+Some of the world’s most famous and renowned naturalists, zoologists, adventurers and leading academics can be found in dense jungles collecting and gathering data on the natural environment.

 “The more the world and its inhabitants become aware of the carbon footprint being left behind, jungles especially can attract more attention to be conserved and maintained, instead of becoming lost amidst all other initiatives to preserve.”

 So why not join them as a humble traveller and learn about conservation efforts in the remotest parts of the world.
 When you think of accommodation in these areas of the world, you think of tents and hammocks.
 Well, you’re right!
 But, luxury can also be achieved through admiration and the use of sustainable resources from operators in the chosen country.
 We have handpicked our places to stay that are situated in truly unique locations in jungles nestled within far-flung destinations of the world.